 ✅ Everything taken care of: the best portfolio for you and your goals and no need to worry about taxes!

 ❌ Price: it’s more expensive than doing it yourself through a broker.
-But the 1% yearly fee covers all costs, and there aren’t any withdrawal fees or transaction costs.
+But the yearly fee starting from 0.6% covers all costs, and there aren’t any withdrawal fees or transaction costs.

 ❌ Quick buck: Curvo is not suited for those that wish to make a short-term investment.

 ❌ You can’t choose what to invest in: Curvo is not for you if you wish to actively pick what’s in your portfolio.